Gaudium et spes

-Gaudium et spes (/la-x-church/, "Joys and Hopes"), the Pastoral Constitution on the Church in the Modern World, is one of the four constitutions promulgated during the Second Vatican Council between 1963 and 1965.
-Issued on 7 December 1965, it was the last and longest published document from the council and is the first constitution published by a Catholic ecumenical council to address the entire world.
+Gaudium et spes (/la-x-church/, "Joys and Hopes"), the Pastoral Constitution on the Church in the Modern World, is the last of the four constitutions promulgated during the Second Vatican Council between 1963 and 1965.
+Issued on 7 December 1965, it was the Council's longest published document and the first constitution published by a Catholic ecumenical council ever to address the entire world.

 Gaudium et spes clarified and reoriented the role of the church's mission to people outside of the Catholic faith.
 It was the first time that the church took explicit responsibility for its role in the larger world.
 The constitution's creation was necessitated by fear of the irrelevance in the modern era due to its ignorance on problems that plague the modern world.
 The document represents an inner examination of the church by the council and features a response to problems affecting the modern world.

 Within Gaudium et spes are the themes of gift of self and the promotion of peace.
 While initial reception of the document was focused on the shift in theological considerations, reception of Gaudium et spes today marks the document as a turning point in the Church's focus on the world.

 With the failure of the Church to respond promptly to major global events such as World War II and the Holocaust, Pope John XXIII began Vatican II with an emphasis on examining the role of the church in the world.
 This culminated with the creation of Gaudium et spes to address the role of the church in serving the world outside of Christianity.
 During the creation of the document itself, Gaudium et spes went through multiple versions of Schemas to reflect the idea Pope John XXIII wanted to achieve during the council.
 After long debate during the council over Gaudium et spes, the document came to cover a wide range of topics examining the inner workings of the Church and its interactions with the world as a whole.
 Such topics include marriage and family, the development of culture, economics, politics and peace and war.

-Because of this role addressing how the Catholic Church relates towards the world at large, compared to the focus of Lumen Gentium on how the church understands itself, Gaudium et spes and Lumen gentium have been called "the two pillars of the Second Vatican Council."
+Because of this role addressing how the Catholic Church relates towards the world at large, compared to the focus of Lumen Gentium on how the church understands itself, Gaudium et spes and Lumen gentium have been called "the two pillars of the Second Vatican Council".

 Approved by a vote of 2,307 to 75 among the bishops assembled at the council, it was promulgated by Pope Paul VI on 7 December 1965, the day the council ended.
 As is customary with Catholic documents, the title is taken from its opening words in Latin "the joys and hopes".
 The English translation begins:

 The joys and hopes, the grief and anguish of the people of our time, especially of those who are poor or afflicted, are the joys and hopes, the grief and anguish of the followers of Christ as well.